Sarawak National Party: 1983 leadership crisis

-In 1983, Daniel Tajem, who was still the deputy chief minister of Sarawak, was expelled from the SNAP party because he was found guilty of helping the former SNAP candidates to contest against the official candidates listed by SNAP party in 1982 parliamentary election.
-However, Daniel Tajem refused to step down from the deputy chief minister post.
-Subsequently, in July 1983, Daniel Tajem and Leo Moggie formed a new party named Parti Bansa Dayak Sarawak (PBDS) in order to challenge James Wong's leadership in SNAP.
-Leo Moggie became the president of PBDS while Daniel Tajem became the deputy president of the party.
-PBDS immediately applied to join Taib's Barisan Nasional (BN) despite strong opposition by SNAP.
-PBDS was subsequently admitted into BN by Abdul Taib Mahmud despite strong opposition by Balang Seling, the secretary-general of SNAP.
-The decision to admit PBDS into BN was also welcomed by Mahathir Mohamad, the prime minister of Malaysia at that time.
+In 1983, Daniel Tajem, who was still the deputy chief minister of Sarawak, was expelled from SNAP after he was found guilty of assisting the campaigns of the former SNAP members in their candidacies against the official party list during the 1982 election.
+However, Daniel Tajem refused to step down from his post as the deputy chief minister.
+Consequently, in July 1983, Daniel Tajem and Leo Moggie formed a new party known as Parti Bansa Dayak Sarawak (PBDS) to challenge James Wong's leadership of SNAP.
+Leo Moggie became the inaugural president of PBDS while Daniel Tajem became the party's deputy president.
+PBDS immediately applied to join Taib's Barisan Nasional (BN) despite the strong opposition from SNAP.
+In a surprising turn of events, PBDS was agreed to be admitted into BN by Abdul Taib Mahmud despite strong opposition from Balang Seling, the then secretary-general of SNAP.
+The decision to admit PBDS into BN was also welcomed by Mahathir Mohamad, the prime minister of Malaysia at the time.

-The admission of PBDS into the BN has weakened the position of SNAP in the coalition because some of the electoral seats by SNAP would have to be given to PBDS.
-The formation of PBDS party further fragmented the voice of Dayak community in the Sarawak state government.
-The Dayak community was already divided between Muslim-bumiputera based Parti Pesaka Bumiputera Bersatu (PBB), Dayak-based Sarawak National Party (SNAP), and Chinese-based Sarawak United Peoples' Party (SUPP) before this.
-In 1983 elections, SNAP wanted to retain all the 18 seats it held previously in 1979 Sarawak state elections and was unwilling to give in to PBDS's demands for seats.
-Abdul Taib Mahmud, the chief minister of Sarawak at that time, then decided to allow SNAP to contest against PBDS in 1983 Sarawak state election under their respective party symbols instead of a common symbol of BN coalition.
-In this election, SNAP fielded candidates in 18 seats while PBDS fielded candidates in 14 seats.
-However, SNAP only managed to win 8 seats and PBDS won 6 seats after the election.
+The admission of PBDS into BN had greatly weakened the position of SNAP in the coalition due to the party's overlap in electoral base, thus requiring the concession of electoral seats by SNAP towards PBDS.
+The formation of PBDS also further fragmented the voice of the Dayak community in the Sarawak state government.
+The Dayak community had already been divided between Muslim-bumiputera based Parti Pesaka Bumiputera Bersatu (PBB), Iban-based Sarawak National Party (SNAP), and Chinese-based Sarawak United Peoples' Party (SUPP) prior to this.
+In the 1983 election, SNAP wanted to retain all 18 seats it previously won in 1979 and was unwilling to give in to PBDS's demands for seats.
+Abdul Taib Mahmud thus decided to allow SNAP and PBDS to contest against one another in the 1983 Sarawak state election with their respective party symbols instead of the common Barisan Nasional symbol.
+In the election, SNAP ran candidates in 18 seats against 14 candidates fielded by PBDS.
+As a consequence, SNAP succeeded in winning 8 seats compared to 6 seats by PBDS after the election.

-Joining Pakatan Rakyat
+Pakatan Rakyat

-On 18 April 2010, SNAP officially became a member of the Pakatan Rakyat (PR), the federal opposition coalition.
-However, just before the April 2011 Sarawak state election, SNAP withdrew from PR, citing seat allocation disagreements with People's Justice Party (PKR).
+On 18 April 2010, SNAP officially became a member of Pakatan Rakyat (PR), the national opposition coalition at the federal level.
+However, just short of a year after joining, SNAP withdrew from the coalition just days before the 2011 state election in April, citing seat allocation disagreements with the People's Justice Party (PKR).

 Dissolution

-SNAP was declared a deregistered party first on 5 November 2002 by the RoS.
-The Federal Court of Malaysia had on 17 January 2013 uphold RoS decision declaring SNAP is no longer a registered party because it has unable to furnish evidence that leadership tussle in the party has been resolved.
+SNAP was initially declared as a deregistered party on 5 November 2002 by the Registrar of Societies (RoS).
+The Federal Court of Malaysia decided on 17 January 2013 to uphold the RoS decision declaring SNAP a deregistered party due to its inability to furnish evidence that the leadership struggle in the party had been resolved.